-- Studies show that skipping breakfast detracts from scholastic achievement.
+- Want good grades?
+Studies show that skipping breakfast detracts from scholastic achievement.

 - Visit the salad bar

-- Of course, leafy greens, raw vegetables, and fresh fruits are beneficial.
-But, if you choose a lot of creamy dressings, bacon bits, and mayonnaise-based salads, the calories and fat may equal or even exceed those of a burger and fries - so choose wisely.
-(Hint: here at Michigan Tech, check out our oil and vinegar or fat-free dressings)
+- Leafy greens, raw vegetables, and fresh fruits are beneficial.
+But choosing creamy dressings, bacon bits, and mayonnaise-based salads means the calories and fat can equal or even exceed the counts in a burger and fries.
+Watch portions, and check out our oil and vinegar and fat-free dressings.

 - Your body needs at least eight glasses a day, and, if you exercise vigorously, you may need more.
-(In the Michigan Tech residence hall dining centers students are welcome to fill their waterbottles before leaving the dining hall.)
+You're welcome to fill your water bottle before you leave the dining hall.

 - Listen to your body

-- Learn to eat until you're full, not too full, but full enough that you aren't hungry again in an hour.
+- You can learn to eat until you're full—not stuffed, but full enough that you aren't hungry again in an hour.